-MEET YOUR 2017 MUSEUM BOARD OF DIRECTORS
+MEET YOUR MUSEUM BOARD OF DIRECTORS

-Lynette Thompson, Seat 4.
-Elected in 2016 - Treasurer
+Lynette Thompson, Seat 4 - Treasurer

 Lynette was born, raised and educated on the Palouse hills of eastern Washington.
 Her father bought first Appaloosa, a solid but registered gelding, when she turned 13.
 She has owned Appaloosas ever since.
 Lynette has served as a Director of the Appaloosa Horse Club since 2008 and has served on the Appaloosa Museum and Heritage Center Board of Directors for the past 19 years, serving as Treasurer for the past 17 years.
-She and her husband William, a retired 20-year Army veteran live in Garfield, WA, and presently own 4 registered Appaloosas plus a share in the Appaloosa stallion Stolen Identity.
+She and her husband William, a retired 20-year Army veteran live in Garfield, WA, and presently own 3 registered Appaloosas plus an interest in the Appaloosa stallion Stolen Identity.

 Kristopher Byrd, Seat 5 At Large - Executive Secretary, ApHC

 Kristopher Byrd was raised in a military family, moving all over the country.
 A lifelong horse lover, he started showing horses as an adult, where he was introduced to the Appaloosa community.
 He now lives in Pullman, WA, and is the Executive Director of the Appaloosa Horse Club.
 He owns and breeds Appaloosa horses, focusing on show stock.
 Kristopher is passionate about the Appaloosa horse and its history, leading to his avid support of the Appaloosa Museum.

 Craig Hatley, Seat 2